maevecrossan/la-luna/README.md

 5. Create a .python-version File (instead of a runtime.txt file as recommended by Heroku).
 6. Add your python verion into this file.
     * `python 3.9.17`

+You can now deploy your app and review the deployed app.

 ## **Tech used**